 Many times, it can be as simple as adding a 10-page report or 5-minute video on how to do something step-by-step that is called for in the product.
 But, be sure the value you add is directly related to the product you are promoting.
 If the product is how to grow magnificent roses, then a report on the best places to buy rose fertilizer would be perfect, while a video on how to plant asparagus wouldn’t make a lot of sense.

-If you want your emails to get opened and read, you’re going to want to mix a good share of content in with your promotional emails.
+If you want your emails to be opened and read, you need to mix a good share of content in with your promotional emails.